This lesson includes 55 additional questions for subscribers.

 What step forward from Bohr’s orbital model of the atom was made by Schrödinger in his electron cloud model?

-- AElectrons are moving within a positively charged sphere.
+- CElectrons are moving within a positively charged sphere.

-- CThe nucleus contains particles with mass but no charge.
+- EThe nucleus contains particles with mass but no charge.

 How was the plum pudding model different from the hard-sphere model of the atom?

 - AThe plum pudding model showed electrons making up the corners of a cube.

 - BThe plum pudding model included negatively charged particles known as electrons.

 - CThe plum pudding model included positively charged particles known as protons.